jtfrey/system_6502/README.md

 ## Organization

 The 6502 register set is presented as a data structure encapulating an 8-bit value.
+A type union breaks the byte out into bitfield components for easy access.

 The 64 KiB of memory is presented as a data structure encapsulating an array of 65536 8-bit values.
 A type union presents the same array alternatively as an array of 256 pages containing 256 bytes each.